rritaz/starter-academic/content/research-in-progress/_index.md

 #### Working Papers
- - Small meta-analysis with the standardized mean difference effect size (with Larry Hedges)
+ - Zejnullahi, R. & Hedges, L.V.
+(2022).
+Small meta-analysis with the standardized mean difference effect size.
+Working paper.

 #### In preparation
- - Meta-analysis of clinical trials based on binary data and a small number of studies (with Larry Hedges)
+ - Zejnullahi, R. & Hedges, L.V.
+(2022) Meta-analysis of clinical trials based on binary data and a small number of studies.
+In preparation
- - Considerations in heterogeneity variance estimation in small meta-analysis.
+ - Zejnullahi, R. (2022).
+Considerations in heterogeneity variance estimation in small meta-analysis.

 #### Research in Progress